 A perennial deciduous Mint.
 The flowers garnish salads.
 The leaves flavor teas.

 Salad Burnet - Sanguisorba minor

-A perennial herb, and member of the rose family, Salad Burnet has naturalized (grown wild) in most of the United States.
-The young leaves and shoots, best picked before the plant comes into flower, are used in salads, soups, cooling drinks and to flavor wine in claret cups.
+A perennial herb, and member of the Rose family, Salad Burnet has naturalized (grown wild) in most of the United States.
+The young leaves and shoots, best picked before the plant comes into flower, flavor salads, soups, cooling drinks and wine in claret cups.
 Avoid harvesting in the hottest part of the year when it is most bitter.
 In alkaline soil it has a mild, cucumber flavor, while in acidic soil it is said to have a bitter taste.
 Once established, it can be watered monthly to weekly depending on taste preferences.
 USDA hardiness zone: 4-8.

 Winter Savory - Satureja montana

-An evergreen shrub, and member of the mint family, Winter Savory has a peppery, savory flavor used with beans, meats, vegetables, vinegars, stuffing and tea.
+An evergreen Mint shrub, Winter Savory has a peppery, savory flavor that blends with beans, meats, vegetables, vinegars, stuffing and tea.
 Summer Savory, a close relative, is an annual with a milder, sweeter flavor.
-Winter Savory prefers neutral to slightly alkaline soil.
+Winter Savory does better in neutral to slightly alkaline soil.
 USDA hardiness zone: 5-11.

 Mint - Mentha species